FU, Big Data Pimp.

 [Oh, and by the way while writing this post Google knows that I looked up Mark Zuckerberg’s name and the spelling of adidas.]

 Which raises the questions … Do I own the copyright (patent, trademark) to my own life?
-[And if I do, what are the limits and will violations of those laws by a number of countries be ignored?]
+[And if I do, what are the limits and will violations of those laws by a number of countries and companies be ignored?]

 As a psychologist, I spent my career studying people so that we might better understand their fears and concerns, help them better use their full potential, become happier, control their own aggressive or violent tendencies, and generally become the people THEY WANTED to be.
-And I, and no other ethical psychologist, struck out with the intent to model the behaviors of others so well that the resulting models could be sold to governments and corporations.
+And I, nor other ethical psychologist, struck out with the intent to model the behaviors of others so well that the resulting models could be sold to governments and corporations.

 Big and huge data, data scientists, companies, and governments need to be prohibited from violating the rights of individuals to “own” their individual lives.
 If we ever let others “own” our individual identities, we will have crossed into new territory from which there is no return.
 The technology is almost there to create such individual mathematical models.
 Russia, for instance, seems to have a pretty good Trump model they are licensing to the Saudis and others.

 A few more thoughts are in the mind map below.